Plant Talk 4: Botany in a Day Pages 14-24 5th ed, 15–22 6th ed.

 Several families including most of the ones covered here can still be referred to properly by their old names which just end in ae and often are linked to flower or fruit form (Heywood, Brummitt, Culham, & Seberg, 2007).
 See both family names next to each other in the following breakdown.

 The Brassicas (Brassicaceae/Cruciferae) are very prolific and represent one of the most choice and nutritious families for greens in the temperate world.
 They are relatively easy to know due to distinctive four petaled flowers, different sized stamens, as well as strong tastes and smells.
-They also are known to potentially take up heavy metal pollution when present and some members are used intentionally in the process of phytoremediation due to this propensity (Anjum et al., 2012).
+They also are known to potentially take up heavy metal pollution when it is present and some members are used intentionally in the process of phytoremediation due to this propensity (Anjum et al., 2012).
 Here is a link to my monograph of this all important group for foragers.

 The Mints (Lamiaceae/Labiatae) are probably one of the easiest families to get to know and also one of the most useful to people and insects.
 However, i would add the Coffee family (Rubiaceae) and Nettle family (Urticaceae) to the list of families that can have square stems as well as other families in the Mint order (Lamiales).
 These order mates of Mint include the Verbena family (Verbenaceae) and the Mullein family (Scrophulariaceae).
 Here is a link to my monograph for this very important family group.